istio/istio/tests/e2e/UsingGKE.md

 # Running E2E tests on your own kubernets cluster

-NOTE: the e2e tests might not run on a Mac because istioctl-osx, needed for test execution, is only built for release builds and not for normal presubmits jobs, see [examples](#examples) for solutions.

 * [Step 1: Create a kubernetes cluster](#step-1-create-and-setup-a-kubernetes-cluster)
 * [Step 2: Get cluster credentials](#step-2-get-cluster-credentials)
 * [Step 3: Create Clusterrolebinding](#step-3-create-clusterrolebinding)